Japanese

 JMA Observation

-JMA observes surface concentrations of methane (CH4) at three stations in Japan.
+JMA observes surface concentrations of methane (CH4) at three stations in Japan (observation at Yonagunijima ended in March 2024).

 The upper panel of the figures below shows a time-series representation of CH4 mole fractions at these stations, and the lower panel shows growth rates.
 The mole fraction at Ryori is higher than those at the other two stations because the station is located at a higher latitude.
 The values are generally higher at Yonagunijima than those at Minamitorishima despite the almost identical latitudes of the two locations.
 This reflects the influence of anthropogenic emissions from the Asian continent, especially from autumn to spring.